How Sampling Impacts the Robustness of Stochastic Neural Networks: Introduction

-Stochastic neural networks, and stochastic classifiers more generally, are random functions and predictions are given by the expectation of the value of the random function for the given input.
-In practice this expectation is usually not tractable, and hence it is approximated by averaging over multiple realizations of the random function.
-This approximation leads to the challenging setting, where predictions, decision boundaries, and gradients become random variables themselves.
-Hence, under an adversarial attack the decision boundaries used for calculating the attack and those used when predicting the label for the resulting attack differ.
-This means that the attacker can not estimate the optimal perturbation direction - even when the attack is based on (infinitely) many samples as for example proposed by~\citet{obfuscated_grad} - which leads to an increase of robustness in practice.
-In this paper we study how robustness of SNNs arises from this misalignment of the attack direction and the optimal perturbation direction during inference that results from the stochasticity.
-First, we derive a sufficient condition for a SNN prediction relying on one set of samples to be robust wrt.~an attack that was calculated on a second set of samples.
-Then, we conduct an analysis on the factors influencing this robustness, which leads to new insights on how the amount of samples during attack estimation and inference as well as the prediction variance impact the robustness of the SNN.
-Moreover, the analysis contributes to the understanding why stochastic nets are more robust then deterministic ones.
-Lastly, we conduct an empirical analysis that demonstrates that the novel insights perfectly match what we observe in practice.
+Stochastic neural networks, and stochastic classifiers more generally, are random functions and predictions are given by the expected value of the random function for the given input.
+In practice, this expectation is usually not tractable and hence it is approximated by averaging over multiple realizations of the random function.
+This approximation leads to the challenging setting where predictions, decision boundaries, and gradients become random variables themselves.
+Hence, under an adversarial attack, the decision boundaries used for calculating the adversarial example and those used when predicting the label of the resulting adversarial example differ.
+This means that the attacker can not estimate the optimal perturbation direction i.e., the direction to the closest decision boundary of the network that will be sampled during inference c.f. figure~\ref{fig:decision_boundaries} b), c).

+In this paper, we study how robustness of SNNs arises from this misalignment of the attack direction and the optimal perturbation direction during inference that results from the stochasticity inherent to stochastic classifiers.

+We make the following contributions: First, we derive a sufficient condition for a SNN prediction relying on one set of samples to be robust against an attack that was calculated on a second set of samples.
+Second, we discuss how model properties and sample sizes impact this condition which does not only allows us to answer the questions stated in the abstract but also to explain the success of recently proposed defense mechanism from a simple unifying geometric perspective.
+Lastly, we conduct an empirical analysis that demonstrates that the novel theoretical insights perfectly match what we observe in practice.